 Jam, jelly, preserves: I'll admit to having used these words interchangeably in the past.
 For the longest time, I thought that if mashed-up, cooked fruit came in a jar, it was essentially all the same thing.
 But as it turns out, there is a difference between these fruit spreads.
-Here's a basic breakdown.
+While it's good to know the difference for enjoying these spreads on breads, english muffins, bagels, and everything in between, it's also pretty essential when baking with them, too.
+If you've always been unsure about what sets them apart from each other, here's a basic breakdown.

 - Chutney: A relish of Indian origin that incorporates cooked fruit, spices, and herbs.

 - Fruit butter: Whole or halved fruit (often unpeeled) is cooked down with sugar and/or spices, and then pressed through a sieve or a food mill.
 Contrary to popular belief, there is no butter involved.
 The name refers to the spreadability of the resulting fruit.
 Also, it is differentiated by the fact that no gelling agent is used.